Binny12345/CaloTrack/s4091285-a1/CaloTrackCatalog/CaloTrackCatalog.docc/Documentation.md

 CaloTrack is a nutrition-tracking IOS app that allows users to track their calories, macronutrients and weight progress, search for food items using OpenFoodFacts API, and log meals daily.

-This Documentation will serve as a guide to navigating this project and clearing any confusion.
+This Documentation will serve as a guide to navigating this project.

 ## Models